-As one of the four founding directors at Makers of Architecture, Beth Cameron has played a fundamental part in the design of our new workroom, and our flagship store opening early next year.
+As one of the four founding directors at Makers of Architecture, Beth Cameron has played a fundamental part in the design of our new workroom, and our flagship store.
 We met with Beth to learn the myriad of things that influenced her career.

 Story photographed by Yoan Jolly.